amelian-n1/myevite/README.md

 Python, Django, HTML, Materialize

 # Installation
-Check that you have the installs found in requirements.txt.
-Create and activate the appropriate virtual environment.

-Execute the my_db.sql file in your MySQL server.

-Open mysqlconnection.py and insert your local host, username, and password to ensure proper connection.
+Activate your Django virtual environment.

 Navigate to the downloaded folder in your terminal.
 Run the following command.

-‘’’ mac/bash $ python3 server.py ‘’’

-or

-‘’’ windows/cmd $ python server.py ‘’’
+‘’’ $ python manage.py runserver ‘’’

-Go to localhost:5000 in your web browser.
+Go to localhost:8000 in your web browser.